bclover/real-world-functional-programming-book/gitbook/part1/not_allowed.md

 # The Specialist

 Given how pure functions work, many of languages existing tools are off limits.
-They differ from language to language, such as how Lua handles Object scope compared to JavaScript for example, but what they all have in common is violating pure function rules.
+They differ from language to language, such as how Lua handles Object scope compared to JavaScript for example, but what they all have in common is violating pure function and immutability rules.
 Thus, they are off limits if you wish to remain pure.

 How pure you wish to be is up to you and your team.
 Pragmatism and deadlines can overrule the list below.